google/temporian/tools/build.md

 poetry build
 ```

-Note that separate builds for ARM64 and Intel Macs are necessary
+Note that separate builds for ARM64 and Intel Macs are necessary.

 ## Windows builds